 Constipation occurs when you don’t have as many bowel movements as usual.
 It’s technically defined as having less than three bowel movements per week.

 People who are constipated produce hard, dry stools that are slower to move through the intestines.
 Although constipation isn’t life threatening, it can be uncomfortable.
 Along with abdominal discomfort and bloating, you can develop hemorrhoids and tears in your anus if you’re constipated for a long time.

 Constipation often stems from problems with your diet.
 Fiber and water make stools softer and easier to pass.
 If you don’t get enough fiber or water in your diet, you could become constipated.

-Some medicines can cause constipation as a side effect.
-These include:
+Some medications can cause constipation as a side effect.
+These medications include:

 - iron supplements

 Constipation can also stem from one of these health conditions:

 - other diseases that affect your brain or spine